ethan-campbell/ethan-campbell.github.io/_pages/research.md

 classes: wide
 ---

-The ice-covered Southern Ocean around Antarctica is a dynamic region that plays a key role in global climate.
+The ice-covered Southern Ocean around Antarctica is a dynamic region that plays a critical role in global climate.
 It is characterized by substantial spatial and temporal variability in heat, salt, and biogeochemical fluxes.

-My research focuses on air-ice-ocean interactions, offshore polynyas, and the transformation and ventilation of deep waters within this region.
+My research focuses on several key processes within this region: sea ice growth and melt, snow accumulation on sea ice, offshore polynyas, and the transformation and ventilation of deep waters.
 The past decade has seen an increase in under-ice hydrographic measurements from Argo floats and instrumented seals, and my research takes advantage of these new observational capabilities as well as remote sensing and atmospheric reanalysis.

 ## Offshore polynyas in the Weddell Sea